FuzzyNovaGoblin/fuz_json_parser/README.md

 # JSON parser for rust

-not a very fast or even good json parser, this is more of just an exercise
+not a very fast, or even good, json parser.
+This is more of just an exercise